vtigranv/Front-end-Guidelines/README.md

 </section>
 ```

-## Don’t use reset.css; use normalize.css instead
+## Don’t use `reset.css`; use `normalize.css` instead

-If you are using Bootstrap, then normalize.css is already included there, no need to include it twice.
+If you are using Bootstrap, then `normalize.css` is already included there, no need to include it twice.

 ## Follow guidelines, even if they’re not a best practice